 Black & Veatch’s FERC hydropower project licensing team provides the regulatory, environmental and engineering expertise.

-Black & Veatch’s LSA process is a planning tool that has proven to be highly effective in organizing a successful FERC relicensing effort.
+Our LSA process has proven to be highly effective in organizing a successful FERC relicensing effort.

 We are a global leader in both energy and water facilities, and clients worldwide have looked to us for hydropower solutions for more than 40 years.